whitneyburton/portfolios/README.markdown

 * Community:
   * Feedback: Self-solicited and project pairs feedback, plus a summary of how you've contributed to the community
   * A recap of reflections from Gear Up

- Complete 2 of the following:
+ Complete and document 2 of the following:
   * Lead or co-lead a Friday Spike
   * Deliver any session at a meetup or conference
   * Pair three or more times with students in lower modules